haskell-servant/haskell-servant.github.io/tutorial/server.md

 ## Nested APIs

-Let's take a break from introducing new combinators and functions and talk about how you can modularly define your *APIs*, avoiding as much as possible any kind of repetition.
+Let's see how you can define APIs in a modular way, while avoiding repetition.
 Consider this simple example:

 ``` haskell
 type UserAPI1 = -- view the user with given userid, in JSON